ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Difficult to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)
 -   Potential cross-app inconsistency if formatting code isn't shared

+---

+_These sections will be populated in a future update_

 ### States

 ### Accessibility